 The Certificate is made up of three core modules (60 SM credits).
 The Diploma involves completion of the Certificate programme and is made up of one core module and one option module (120 SM credits).
 The MEd involves, in addition, a mandatory module on Research Methods and the preparation of an 8000-10,000 word thesis on an adult guidance topic (180 SM credits).

-- The Organisation and Practice of Adult Guidance
+The Organisation and Practice of Adult Guidance – 7th/8th October 2014

-- Counselling Skills and Interviewing Techniques in Adult Guidance
+Interviewing and Counselling Skills in Adult Guidance – 13th/14th January 2015

-- Using Information Resources and Marketing Strategies in Adult Guidance
+Using Information Resources and Marketing Strategies – 29th/30th April 2015

 Option Modules (Diploma only)